mafifafm/pxt-microbit/docs/test/courses/csintro/making/project.md

 * Find a way to make part of the animal move.
 * Give your animal a natural habitat.
 * Create a way to carry your animal.
-* Create an animal that reacts when you pet it or move it (find a way to detect when the micro:bit is moved or when its position changes in a certain way.)
+* Create an animal that reacts when you pet it or move it (find a way to detect when the Ragga is moved or when its position changes in a certain way.)

 ## Journal Entry
 After you've completed your project, take some time to write in your design journal!
 You might write about some of the following: